cld-r/FRU-Sim/README.md

 # FRU-Sim

-This is a solo/offline sim for FRU, currently in development.
+This is a solo/offline sim for FRU.
+It is currently in development and has modules for Light Rampant, Ultimate Relativity and Crystallize Time.

 If you have any questions, feel free to join us on [Discord](https://discord.gg/P9adFHADrX).